pikvm/pikvm/docs/audio.md

 To receive audio in the PiKVM Web UI, go to the **System** menu and switch the video mode to `H.264 / WebRTC`.
 If everything is in order, the volume slider will appear.
 Set the volume to a non-zero value.
-The video steam will restart and you should start hearing sounds from the target host.
+The video stream will restart and you should start hearing sounds from the target host.

 <img src="menu.png" width="350"/>